nblo/chargingstation-data/README.md

 Each charging point and connector also has dynamic occupancy or status data, e.g. if the charging point is occupied, reserved, free or out-of-order.

 The combination of static and dynamic data is used by car infotainment systems and apps to navigate the user to the nearest
 free and functional charging station.

 # Step 1: Data Acquisition
-Script `data_acquisition.py`

-1. Call chargecloud API in regular time intervals and save raw results
+Script `get_chargecloud_data.py`: Call chargecloud API in regular time intervals and save raw results
 - Obtain charging stations in each city by making http request to `https://new-poi.chargecloud.de/<city>`.
 Each API result contains dynamic occupancy data and static master data
 - Save raw results

-2. Retrieve OSM POI data in charging stations' vicinity
+Script `get_chargecloud_data.py`: Retrieve OSM POI data in charging stations' vicinity
 - Download POI data in charging stations cities with [osmnx](https://github.com/gboeing/osmnx) library.
 The POIs are specified with the `TAGS` dictionary containing OSM [tags](https://wiki.openstreetmap.org/wiki/Tags) as key-value pairs.
 - Save results as shapefiles